This is an old revision of the document!

 GAMS/BARON, users will need to have a

-GAMS/BARON license as well as a licensed GAMS linear programming (LP) solver.
+GAMS/BARON license and as well as a licensed GAMS linear programming (LP) solver.
 A licensed GAMS nonlinear programming (NLP) solver is optional and usually expedites convergence.
 By default,

 GAMS/BARON will attempt to use